Detroit Cerebral Palsy Lawyers

 Bringing a child into the world is one of life’s unforgettable moments.
 However, for families who learn that their child has cerebral palsy, accepting that their child may have a lifelong disability may be difficult.
 It can be even more frustrating to learn that this condition may have been entirely preventable.

-At the Michigan birth injury law firm of Sommers Schwartz, P.C., we help families with children born with preventable forms of cerebral palsy pursue claims for financial compensation against negligent doctors and other medical professionals.
-Our dedicated team of Wayne County cerebral palsy attorneys has garnered nationwide respect as an authority on cerebral palsy and other birth injuries.
+At the Detroit birth injury law firm of Sommers Schwartz, P.C., we help families of children born with preventable cerebral palsy to pursue financial compensation claims against the medical providers responsible for their child’s injuries.
+Our dedicated team of Detroit birth injury attorneys garners nationwide respect as authorities on cerebral palsy and other birth injuries.

 What Is Cerebral Palsy?

 Cerebral palsy is an umbrella term for a group of nervous system disorders.
 It is the most commonly diagnosed motor disability in children and can profoundly impact a child throughout their life.
 While the symptoms of cerebral palsy can vary widely, the condition often includes balance and posture problems, difficulty coordinating movements, and speech problems.

 Cerebral palsy has a variety of causes, and determining how a case of cerebral palsy occurred is not always straightforward.
 The condition develops during pregnancy, at birth, or shortly after birth.
 It can result from inadequate prenatal care or medical negligence during the labor and delivery process.